woowclub/iframe-integration/Integration/README.md

 listen to the post message from the iframe and add the product to the cart.
 If the store also offers sets/bundles of multiple products and we recommend them, we will add a `setId` to the message to indicate that the items are part of a set.
-For example, the setId might refer to a product bundle that offers purchasing foundation and a concealer together for a reduced price. of a foundation and a concealer, then the setId would be the ID of the bundle and the items array would contain the IDs of the variation of the foundation and variation of the concealer that were recommended.
+For example, the setId might refer to a product bundle that offers purchasing foundation and a concealer together for a reduced price.
+If the store offers such a bundle, then the setId would be the ID of the bundle, and the items array would contain the IDs of the recommended variations of the foundation and concealer

 The post message has the following payload: